turbot/guardrails-docs/docs/runbooks/enterprise-monitoring/install-setup-steampipe-powerpipe/index.md

 ---
-title: "Install and Setup Steampipe and Powerpipe"
+title: Install and Setup Steampipe and Powerpipe
-sidebar_label: "Install and Setup Steampipe and Powerpipe"
+sidebar_label: Install and Setup Steampipe and Powerpipe
 ---

 # Install and Setup Steampipe and Powerpipe